-An Overview of Surgery to Treat Pain After Mesh Hernia Repair
+Surgery to Treat Mesh Complications

+The operative notes and photographs from all previous operations are studied.
+All imaging tests are reviewed.
 The operation cannot be rushed.
 Dr. William Brown routinely plans on an operating time of three hours.

-If the major component of the patient’s pain is the testicle, then Dr. Brown also advises skeletonization of the spermatic cord.
+If the major component of the patient’s pain is the testicle, then Dr. Brown also advises the skeletonization of the spermatic cord.

 Preparing for a Long Recovery

 The healing will take nine months.
 A 100% reduction of pain is rare.
 An 80% improvement is a good result.

 Learn more about Dr. Brown’s approach to hernia repair without mesh.
 Contact Dr. Brown today.